olliematthews/multi-agent-rl-thesis/README.md

-# Multi-Agent Reinforcement Learning with a Coach
+# Multi-Agent Reinforcement Learning with a Supervisor

 This is my dissertation project (done in 2020), for which the aim was to investigate techniques for cooperative multi-agent reinforcement learning in a simple problem setting.